-If you need a bank account before you jump on the nearest space capsule, it’s worth taking a look Charles Schwab.
-And just ‘cause we like to pit banks against each other in a fight to the death, we choose Bank of America as our sacrificial lamb – just so you can see the key differences.
+If you need a bank account before you jump on the nearest space capsule, it’s worth taking a look at Charles Schwab.
+And ‘cause we like to pit banks against each other in a fight to the death, we choose Bank of America as our sacrificial lamb – so you can see the key differences.

 I’ll cover the most basic areas that any traveler is the most concerned about, and how each bank stacks up to one another: ATM fees, foreign transaction fees and even international wire transfers.
 As a bonus, I’ll even endure two customer service sessions to tell you how each bank stacks up in other departments like general assistance and depositing money.

-You can go into a physical Bank of America and deposit all your pennies into your banking account.
+The crucial difference is that it’s possible to go into a physical Bank of America and deposit all those pennies into a checking account.
 That’s not possible with Schwab.
 Instead, you either have to mail in your check (they have prepaid envelopes you can use) or deposit it via iPhone or Android app.

 Winner: Bank of America has a small edge.

-On ATM Fees
+On ATM fees

 Bank of America has probably the largest network of ATM machines when it comes to a physical presence in the U. S. of A. In fact, they’ve got something like 18,000 ATMs in addition to 6,233 domestic branch locations in 36 states.
 Don’t quote me on that.
-That’s way more than Wells Fargo, Chase and all of those other guys have.
+That’s more than Wells Fargo, Chase and all of those other guys have.

 Schwab’s High Yield Investor Checking account, on the other hand, lets you withdraw from any ATM in the world for free.
-That’s because there are no physical brick and mortar Schwab banks, and they have no choice.
+Because there are no physical brick and mortar Schwab banks, and they have no choice.
 That’s right: in Nambia, Thailand, England and even any bank in Boulder, Colorado.
 It’s all basically rebated at the end of the month.
 That trumps Bank of America’s 18,000 ATMS with basically a gazillion.
 I basically keep all my ATM receipts and make sure they tally up at the end of the month.
 Never had a problem.

 Winner: This one is pretty clear, I think.

 However, instead of feeling like I have to walk the rep on international issues, they seem really aware of how it all works.
 Recently, I had a problem with an international wire transfer (a company had neglected to send my account information).
 Schwab promised to call me back when 8 a.m.
 EST rolled around.
 They never did, but the money was in my account the next morning.

 Winner: Both eventually deliver, but Schwab wins by a small margin thanks to quicker access to a live representative.

-Not only is reality pretty boring (pirates wouldn’t even want my small fortune), the fact is, I mainly make my money in Hong Kong dollars.
-I was eventually forced to sign up for a Hong Kong bank account.
-Unfortunately, I’ve still got bills, student loans and a ton of zippy doodads like a pack of cards I just bought using Amazon Prime that I have to pay back home in US dollars.
+Not only is reality pretty boring (pirates wouldn’t even want my small fortune), the fact is, I mainly make my money in Hong Kong dollars and was eventually forced to sign up for a Hong Kong bank account.
+Unfortunately, I’ve still got bills, student loans and a ton of zippy doodads like this pack of cards I just bought using Amazon Prime that I have to pay back in U.S. dollars.

 Stupidly, I used Bank of America the first time around.
 The bank charges $12 for incoming wire transfers, as well as the conversion fee.
 I wired $7,000 HKD, or basically what is the equivalent of $902.74.
-What basically showed up in my account was $875 after conversion fees, but it then was knocked down by the $12, meaning I only got about $863 in the end.
+What basically showed up in my account was $875 after conversion fees, but it then was knocked down by the $12, meaning I only got about $863 at the end.
 This means Bank of America made about $39.74, taking a very healthy 4.4% spread from me.
-That’s actually a lot.
+That’s a lot.

 I decided to wire about $16,800 HKD ($2,166.59), over double the original amount I sent to Bank of America, this time around.
 What showed up in my brokerage account was $2,164.11.
 Which means Schwab made only $2.49, or basically a spread of only 0.2%.
 That’s pretty damn good.

 The thing with Schwab is that they’re pretty great in other ways too, so much I’ve considered making them my brick and mortar.
-Though they don’t have to step up to the plate that much to beat Bank of America, the checking account is almost virtually a home run in every way.
+Though they don’t have to step up to the plate that much to at Bank of America, the checking account is almost virtually a home run in every other way.

 Did you like this article?